Quantitative estimates for fractional Sobolev mappings in rational homotopy groups: Harmonic Analysis Estimates: Proof of Proposition

 Let us mention that it seems to us that extending \Cref{la:lapmsest} to Triebel-Lizorkin spaces one can obtain the limit case $\beta = \beta_0$ from the above argument.
 We do not pursue this aspect further, though.
+Also, let us remark again that for any specific tree $T$ simple combinatorics allows to explicitly compute the best $\beta_0$ that our method allows.
+This was done for the Hopf degree in \cite{SVS20}.